• About

 Chenchus As Protection Watchers

 As protection watchers, a Chenchu youth earns Rs 15,000 per month and an additional Rs 2,100.
 “Many are working for a decade now in our base camps.
 They use the Android app M-Stripes (Monitoring System for Tigers – Intensive Protection and Ecological Status) to track tigers.”
-At the time of the conservation, the Nagarjunasagar-Srisailam Tiger Reserve management was conducting the phase three of the All-India Tiger Estimation.
+At the time of reporting, the Nagarjunasagar-Srisailam Tiger Reserve management was conducting the phase three of the All-India Tiger Estimation.

 According to the 2022 National Tiger Conservation Authority report, India has an estimated 3,682 tigers.
 There were 63 tigers in Nagarjunasagar-Srisailam, according to the 2022 tiger report.
 The aim to reach around 90 in the awaited 2026 report which will be out somewhere around August.